marlens123/pond_segmentation/README.md

 ```utils/```: functions needed for preprocessing, training, prediction.

 ```weights/```: weights of fine-tuned models.

+### Disclaimer
+The test data set currently contains only two images and is unlikely to represent the training data distribution, not to mention the distribution of the real data.
+Therefore, numerical performance estimates should be considered with caution, and should be regarded in combination with qualitative results (```prediction_sample.ipynb```).
+Hyperparameter optimization was performed using k-crossfold validation to give a better decision base.

 ### Background
 Melt ponds are pools of water on Arctic sea ice that have a strong influence on the Arctic energy budget by increasing the amount of sunlight that is absorbed.